-The senior management of the Group has discussed and identified the reporting scope of ESG-related matters based on the materiality principle, the Group's core business and its main revenue source.
-This ESG Report covers the Group's key business and operational activities in both Hong Kong and Macau, which are carried out at the offices, construction sites and warehouses of the below five subsidiaries, accounting for 100% of the Group's total revenue:
+The senior management of the Group has discussed and identified the reporting scope of ESG-related matters based on the materiality principle, the Group's core business and main revenue source.
+This ESG Report covers the Group's key business and operational activities in both Hong Kong and Macau, which are carried out at the offices, construction sites and warehouses of the five subsidiaries listed below, accounting for 100% of the Group's total revenue:

-- 1. Karcenar Limited
+- 1. Sunray Engineering (HK) Company Limited

-- 2. Tech Link Construction Engineering Limited
+- 2. Karcenar Limited

-- 3. Sunray Engineering (HK) Company Limited
+- 3. Tech Link Construction Engineering Limited

 - 4. Fair Building Material Company Limited

 - 5. Karcenar Sunray Engineering Company Limited

-The ESG key performance indicator ("KPI") data are gathered only from the operations under the Group's direct operational control.
-During the year ended 31 March 2023 ("FY2023"), the Group has relocated its Hong Kong office.
+The ESG key performance indicator ("KPI") data are gathered only from operations under the Group's direct operational control.
+During FY2023, the Group has relocated its Hong Kong office.
 The Group will continue to assess the major ESG aspects of different businesses and extend the scope of disclosure when and where applicable.